telerik/kendo-ui-builder/docs/components/area-charts.md

 # Area Charts

-The Kendo UI Area Charts components are part of the Charts components which the Builder supports.
+The Kendo UI Area Charts are part of the Charts components which the Builder supports.

 ## Usage